SPNS162C April 2012 – April 2015 TMS570LS3137

 Software Development Tools

 For a complete listing of development-support tools, visit the Texas Instruments website at www.ti.com.

-To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all MSP430 MCU devices and support tools.
-Each MSP430 MCU commercial family member has one of three prefixes: MSP, PMS, or XMS (for example, MSP430F5438A).
-TI recommends two of three possible prefix designators for its support tools: MSP and MSPX.
-These prefixes represent evolutionary stages of product development from engineering prototypes (with XMS for devices and MSPX for tools) through fully qualified production devices and tools (with MSP for devices and MSP for tools).
+To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all devices.
+Each commercial family member has one of three prefixes: TMX, TMP, or TMS (for example, TMS570LS3137).
+These prefixes represent evolutionary stages of product development from engineering prototypes (TMX) through fully qualified production devices (TMS).

 Device development evolutionary flow: